railwayapp/docs/src/docs/overview/advanced-concepts.md

 ### Build Options

-Railway uses [Nixpacks](https://nixpacks.com) to build and deploy your code with zero configuration.
+Railway uses <a href="https://nixpacks.com" target="_blank">Nixpacks</a> to build and deploy your code with zero configuration.
 When your needs require adjustments to the defaults, we make it easy to configure things like install, build, and start commands.

 ### Deploy Options